sumikkogurasi/Vicsek-Model/README.md

 https://en.wikipedia.org/wiki/Vicsek_model

 # How to use
+The operation menu is displayed by pressing the escape key.
 Currently, the total search is O(N^2).
-So the computational complexity increases exponentially as the number of particles increases.
+Therefore, the amount of calculation increases rapidly as the number of particles increases.
-This is an issue for the future.
-Press the escape key to open the menu.

 # Reference
 The following paper was used as a reference.
 The scale of parameters is adapted to the paper.
 Please calculate the density ρ=N/(L^2) by yourself.